Code-Institute-Submissions/MateuszPestka-project-3/README.md

 - ### **Invalid Input Handling**

   - When a user inputs a letter the code raises a ValueError
-  - This explains that the user has input a letter and prompts the user once agian to enter a number between 1-9
+  - This explains that the user has input a letter and prompts the user once again to enter a number between 1-9

     ![Letter has been entered](assets/images/game2.PNG)